iterative/dvc.org/content/docs/start/model-management/model-cicd.md

 <admon type="tip">

-If you cannot or don't want to use the GTO GitHub Action you can also use GTO directly with the [gto check-ref](/doc/gto/command-reference/check-ref) command.
+If you are not using GitHub or if you don't want to use the GTO GitHub Action you can also use GTO directly with the [gto check-ref](/doc/gto/command-reference/check-ref) command.

 </admon>